graphql/graphql-spec/spec/Section 6 -- Execution.md

     * Let {response} be the result of running {ExecuteSubscriptionEvent(subscription, schema, variableValues, event)}.
     * Yield an event containing {response}.
+  * When {responseStream} completes: complete this event stream.

 ExecuteSubscriptionEvent(subscription, schema, variableValues, initialValue):